ItzGray/Deacon-Bot/README.md

 If you want images for the bot, copy Root.wad, _Shared-WorldData.wad, Mob-WorldData.wad, Player-WorldData.wad, and the type file you just dumped (as types.json) into the root directory of the bot.

 Afterwards, run `py MoveImagesToBot.py` to move and convert all necessary images into the PNG_Images folder.
-(Note: Running the script requires ImageMagick)
+(Note: Running the script requires an ImageMagick installation. )

 Finally, edit the .env file to have the token of your discord bot.